CSCfi/beacon-python/docs/permissions.rst

-In order to retrieve permissions for the ``CONTROLLED`` datasets via a JWT token, we added a permissions module :meth:`beacon_api.permissions` that aims to act as a platform where add-ons are place for processing different styles of permissions claims.
+In order to retrieve permissions for the ``CONTROLLED`` datasets via a JWT token, we added a permissions module :meth:`beacon_api.permissions` that aims to act as a platform where add-ons are placed for processing different styles of permissions claims.

 The main reason for choosing such a method of handling dataset permissions, is that there is no standard way for delivering access to datasets via JWT Tokens